dolfinus/arkenston-backend/README.md

-# diamantum-backend
+# Arkenston backend
-A Ruby on Rails based backend for Diamantum project
+A Ruby on Rails based backend for Arkenston project